 We have compiled a comprehensive guide of adventurous things to do while you are in Barbados where you can enjoy the experience of an adventure-packed Barbados vacation.

 Enjoy the rush!

 Diving in Barbados is excellent with calm clear waters and plenty of coral reefs all around the island.
-There is a specially created dive centre in Carlisle Bay, just outside the capital of Bridgetown, with sunken boats attracting beautiful marine life and brightly coloured tropical fish.
+There is a specially created dive center in Carlisle Bay, just outside the capital of Bridgetown, with sunken boats attracting beautiful marine life and brightly colored tropical fish.

 There is also Folkestone Marine Park on the west coast, which is a whole area of coral reef reserved especially for diving parties.
 There are many reputable dive companies operating in Barbados who are happy to offer PADI certification to the beginner as well as take out the more experienced diver – just remember to travel with your PADI certification.